 Time zone management in MRR calculation

-In Fincome, invoice lines are interpreted according to their start and end date and time.
-To ensure consistency of calculations, the platform automatically applies the configured time zone on the account (default: UTC +1 for France).
+In Fincome, invoice lines are interpreted based on their start and end date and time.
+To ensure consistency of calculations, the platform automatically applies the configured time zone on the account (by default: UTC +1 for France).

 Concrete example